lkdl/RemoteSocketControl/web/README.md

 ## Configuration

-The configuration is located in `config.json`.
-You'll have to configure the host and the port of the MQTT broker as well as the groups and sockets.
+The configuration is located in `config.json.dist`.
+First, you have to copy the file and name the copy `config.json`.
+Then you'll have to configure the host and the port of the MQTT broker as well as the groups and sockets.

 __The groups and sockets in this configuration file have to match your groups from the Arduino configuration!__ The groups are stored as an array, the position of the group is the implicit declaration of the group number.
 The same applies to the sockets in a group.